Linking Art Through Transformative Programming

 Throughout the nation today, Links chapters partner with museums, symphonies, arts councils, educational institutes and corporations in order to support art programs, especially where there is a focus on artists of color.
 Links are creating and supporting opportunities for educating minority youth in the arts and presenting and supporting performances by youth and accomplished professional artists in a diversity of disciplines.

-The GOAL of The Arts facet is to increase and expand art activity.
-We recognize how art is an important foundation to good mental health and can foster healthy connections by Building A Healthy Legacy: Our Prescription for the Future.
+The GOAL of The Arts Facet is to produce and support programs to enrich the quality of life of our youth and communities through educational and engaging art experiences while Transforming Communities, Fulfilling Our Purpose.
 Our programming includes arts integration within our chapters and partnerships with like minded organizations, sowing the seed of creativity deeper in our community.
 The following are the programmatic interests for The Arts.

 Signature Arts Program: Classics Through the Ages